Direct comparison

 Flickr: Built for Portfolio and Community

 Flickr launched in 2004 as a photo-sharing community.
-Its DNA is social—likes, comments, groups, favorites, explore pages.
+Its DNA is social: likes, comments, groups, favorites, and explore pages.
 When you upload to Flickr, you are participating in a public ecosystem where other photographers view, comment on, and discover your work.

 The interface is designed for browsing.
 You see thumbnails, metadata, EXIF data, tags, albums.
 You can follow other photographers, join groups, get featured on explore pages.
 It is fantastic for building a photography portfolio and connecting with the photo community.